 Meet the Global HR Recruitment Team

 Meet the team that spends their days browsing Facebook and LinkedIn responding to questions from people all over the world who want to join our company – Roche!
 The team also supports HR colleagues with efficient service, project support - and all this within a budget.
 The team hit the road in 2011 and working together became a unique and best team of 6: meet Brigi, Fanni, Gábor, Kata, Kriszti & Lavi as they share their journey at Roche.
-Currently we are looking for new teammates to join - check out the positions to see if it is something for you by clicking here and here.
+We are currently looking for 3 new colleagues, to support our US partners with Corporate functions, Commercial, Scientific roles.

 Tell us about the team